ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 Follow these steps to modify a package:

 1. Modify the configs for each applicable environment in `source-customization/<env>`
-1. Once all customizations have been reviewed locally, it's time for hydration.
+1. Once all customizations have been reviewed locally, proceed to [Step 3 - Hydrate](#step-3---hydrate).

 ### C) Update a Package
 This is accomplished with the [`kpt pkg update`](https://kpt.dev/reference/cli/pkg/update/) command.